tcdjlin/software-system-holistic-design/README.md

 ### Overview

 - This Board Game Framework is a comprehensive and well-designed C# .NET project that provides a versatile foundation for developing different board games.
-- A robust structure and design, making it easy to implement on different games using the framework.
+- A robust structure and design, making it easy to implement on different games using this framework.
 - One example implementation of the framework is the **Numerical Tic Tac Toe game**, accompanied by a well-crafted and structured user manual in PDF format

 <img src="boardgame_demo.png" alt="Alt Text" width="400" height="auto">